hudson155/osiris-ai/osiris-core/README.md

 ### Custom exit conditions

-By default, Osiris will run LLM requests in a loop, executing tool calls until the LLM responds.
+By default, Osiris will run LLM requests in a loop, executing Tool calls until the LLM responds.
 This means several round trips to the LLM.

 If you want to exit at a different point,